-Terrorist attacks are the greatest threat posed to America, and the United States must remain committed to the war against those who use terror as a weapon.
-We cannot afford to stand by while networks of terrorists assemble, plan and act against free and open societies, and we should not hesitate to take action in defense of our freedom and our American way of life.
+Terrorist attacks are the greatest threat posed to America, and we must remain committed to fighting against those who use terror as a weapon.
+We cannot afford to stand by while networks of terrorists assemble, plan and act against free and open societies, and we should not hesitate to take action in defense of our freedom and our national security.

-Sen. Toomey believes we must be proactive and decisive in taking advantage of opportunities to acquire vital intelligence from our terrorist enemies, and we must be vigilant in protecting our intelligence secrets from those who seek to destroy us.
-In line with that principle, Sen. Toomey strongly supports trying enemy combatants, such as Sept.
+Senator Toomey believes we must be proactive and decisive in taking advantage of opportunities to acquire vital intelligence from our terrorist enemies, and we must be vigilant in protecting our intelligence secrets from those who seek to destroy us.
+In line with that principle, Senator Toomey strongly supports trying enemy combatants, such as Sept.
 11 mastermind Khalid Sheikh Mohammed, in military tribunals rather than civilian courts.

-He believes that in this time of great national security and fiscal challenges, we must ensure a strong Army and Air National Guard.
-The National Guard provides a combat proven, cost effective force that can rapidly and effectively augment our regular armed forces abroad as well as respond to natural and manmade disasters at home.
-As a member of the Senate National Guard Caucus, Sen. Toomey co-sponsored the National Guard Empowerment Act (S. 1025).
-This legislation, enacted in 2011, would make the chief of the National Guard Bureau a member of the Joint Chiefs of Staff in order to help ensure the National Guard gets the resources it needs to fulfill its expanded role in our national defense since 9/11.
+As a strong supporter of the reserve component of our armed forces, Senator Toomey is a member of the U.S. Senate National Guard and Reserve Caucuses.
+He believes that in this time of great national security and fiscal challenges, we must ensure a strong Army and Air National Guard as well as Army and Air Force Reserve.
+Our reserves provide a combat proven, cost effective force that can rapidly and effectively augment our regular armed forces abroad as well as respond to natural and manmade disasters at home.
+Senator Toomey co-sponsored the National Guard Empowerment Act (S. 1025).
+This legislation, enacted in 2011, made the chief of the National Guard Bureau a member of the Joint Chiefs of Staff in order to help ensure the National Guard gets the resources it needs to fulfill its expanded role in our national defense since 9/11.

-During these challenging fiscal times, Sen. Toomey understands the Pentagon and our nation's defense spending warrant careful scrutiny.
-He has supported sensible defense spending cuts that would not diminish our military capabilities and will continue working with his Senate colleagues on saving taxpayer dollars without compromising our national security.
+During these challenging fiscal times, Senator Toomey understands the Pentagon and our nation's defense spending warrant careful scrutiny.
+He supports sensible defense spending cuts that would not diminish our military capabilities and he will continue working with his Senate colleagues on saving taxpayer dollars without compromising our national security.